mOctave/blended-ships/README.md

 ## Contributing

 Please suggest new ships or report bugs in the issues here or on the Endless Sky Discord server.

+## Credits

+The Grackle name and splice was suggested by Banana Scone.
+The Rawalpindi splice was suggested by Zoura (Avian Geneticist).